Sjord/Sjord.github.io/_posts/2017-05-10-prevent-session-hijacking-with-token-binding.md

 ## Using token binding

 To use token binding you need a supporting client and server.
 Currently Edge and [Chrome](https://www.chromestatus.com/feature/5097603234529280) support token binding.
 Both [Apache](https://github.com/zmartzone/mod_token_binding) and [Nginx](https://github.com/google/ngx_token_binding) have token binding modules.
-If the connection successfully negotiated token binding, an extra header is sent with each request: Sec-Token-Binding.
+When the client sets up a TLS connection to the server it can negotiate the use of token binding.
+If this succeeds, an extra header is sent with each HTTP request: Sec-Token-Binding.
 The value for this header contains a public key and a signature.
 The server module checks the signature and passes the public key to the application layer.

 In the application, it is of no use to check the Sec-Token-Binding header, since any client can set this.
 Instead, check the value that has been passed by the server module.
 For example, the Apache module sets an environment variable `Token-Binding-ID-Provided`.
 This variable is only set if the signature is correct.
 It contains information on the public key, but that is not really important for the application.
 The application can handle it as being the opaque identifier for this client.

 The most straightforward way to use this in an application is to store the token binding identifier in the session when authenticating, and check it in each subsequent request.
-This way, the session is only accessible by the client in possession of the private key.
+This way, the session is only accessible by the client that is in possession of the private key.

 ## Offered protection

 If someone steals the private key, he can impersonate a user.
 The improved security token binding offers is because the private key is easier to protect than a cookie, since it is not sent over the wire.
-It can not be obtained with an XSS attack or by impersonating the server.
+It can't be obtained with an XSS attack or by impersonating the server.

 Token binding somewhat protects against a man-in-the-middle attack.
 If the user visited the application once without a man-in-the-middle on the connection, the application knows the user's identifier.
 This identifier changes or disappears as soon as there is a man-in-the-middle.
 However, it is generally not detected if the man-in-the-middle is present even on the first visit.